bnvai/bnvai.github.io/index.md

 <!-- section break -->

 ## Feature

-A _feature_ component, with an image, a heading, markdown text, and an optional image link.
-Useful for your home page, where you want to highlight key points about your lab.

 {% capture text %}
 In the pursuit of excellence, one must embrace both effort and resilience, for through dedication comes great achievement.